jimmux/code-em-all/README.md

 ## To do

-- Add more VSCode extensions and any required port configs to `devcontainer.json`
+- Add more VSCode extensions to `devcontainer.json`
-- Install any additional languages and/or frameworks via `devcontainer.json` features, `Dockerfile` and/or `postCreateCommand`
 - Move threlte example to its own repo, and make it a subrepo of this, so it can have a built version online for viewing
-- Use the tests that come with the universal image?
 - Shell customisations, and other `.bashrc` tweaks
-- Add more vscode extensions
 - Add CI to actually run some of these verifications
-- Move some of my additions to features
 - [Badge](https://code.visualstudio.com/docs/devcontainers/create-dev-container#_add-an-open-in-dev-container-badge)
 - More samples for available languages/frameworks
+- Lots of lessons learned doing this - I should do a writeup in this README